-12.4 It is also important for staff to be aware of specific issues, which may further threaten the well-being of children.
+12.4 It is also important for staff to be aware of specific issues, which may further threaten the wellbeing of children.
 These matters are discussed, with further resources in linked documents, in Part 1 and Annex B of KCSIE.
-All RBC staff will read this information in Annex B carefully, as it provides the information required to recognise cases of such potential abuse; it may be found in KCSIE here.
-Staff will note that there have been significant updates to Annex B in KCSIE 2023 and so continuing to refer to the most up-to-date guidance is essential.
+All RBC staff will read this information in Annex B carefully, as it provides the information required to recognise cases of such potential abuse.
 If RBC staff have concerns that a child is exposed to any of the matters here, they should contact the DSL immediately.